frnsys/scanmap/readme.md

 ## Adding new labels

-Edit `LABELS` in `src/labels.js`.
+To add labels that are common across _all_ maps, edit `LABELS` in `src/labels.js`.
 Make sure you update the translations in the language files (see above).

+Custom labels can be added on a per-map basis through that map's admin panel.

 ---